ArthurlotLi/machine_pianist/README.md

-# Machine Pianist
+# Machine Pianist - MIDI Performance Augmentation

-Natural MIDI Performance Augmentation.
 Using the power of machine learning to humanize automatic piano performances to the benefit of both composer and audience.
 Established under the hypothesis that the key "humanizing" components lacking in widely available online MIDI files are:

 1. Variable velocity of notes when pressed
 2. Subjective choice of pedal positions throughout pieces